 The order requires each parent to call the parent coordinator named in the order within seven days.
 The parent coordinator will schedule meetings with each parent separately soon after the initial call.

 Before your first meeting, you will need to fill out an intake questionnaire.
-Depending on your income, the parent coordinator might also ask you to complete a form to apply for a subsidy to help you pay for parent coordination services.
-The parent coordinator will also ask you to review a form called the "Agreement to Enter into Parent Coordination" before the first meeting.
-All of these forms are in the information packet.
+Depending on your income, the parent coordinator might also ask you to complete a Parent Coordination Subsidy Application to apply for a subsidy to help you pay for parent coordination services.

 The parent coordinator needs to receive your completed intake questionnaire at least five days before your first scheduled meeting with the parent coordinator.
 Please keep a copy of the completed intake questionnaire.
 You should also bring the copy of that form and the other forms to the first meeting with the parent coordinator.